fogbeam/JSDT/README.md

 The first thing you need to do before you run any of the example programs is to launch the JSDT registry of the appropriate type.

-This can be achieved with:
+This can be achieved by:

-* Select the src/com.sun.media.jsdt/socket/Registry item from the Project menu on the left side of the IntelliJ IDEA window.
+* Selecting the src/com.sun.media.jsdt/socket/Registry item from the Project menu on the left side of the IntelliJ IDEA window.
-* Right mouse click on this item and select "Run Registry.main()" from the menu (Ctrl-Shift-F10).
+* Right mouse clicking on this item and select "Run Registry.main()" from the menu (Ctrl-Shift-F10).

 #### Running the chat example.

 You need to start one copy of the chat server.
-This is done with:
+This is done by:

-	% cd $(TOP_DIR)/run/$(PLATFORM)
-	% gnumake run-chat-server
+* Selecting the src/examples/chat/ChatServer item from the Project menu on the left side of the IntelliJ IDEA window.
+* Right mouse clicking on this item and select "Run ChatServer.main()" from the menu (Ctrl-Shift-F10).

 You can have multiple copies of the chat user applet/application running.

+To launch a single instance of the application:

+* Select the src/examples/chat/ChatUser.java item from the Project menu on the left side of the IntelliJ IDEA window.
+* Right mouse clicking on this item and select "Run ChatUser.main()" from the menu (Ctrl-Shift-F10).

 To launch a single instance of the applet, type:

 	% cd $(TOP_DIR)/run/$(PLATFORM)
 	% gnumake run-chat-user

-To launch a single instance of the application, type:

-	% cd $(TOP_DIR)/run/$(PLATFORM)
-	% gnumake run-chat-user-app

 #### Using the chat example.